 Project managers encourage the people abilities required to increase trust and connection amongst all of a project’s stakeholders: its sponsors, those who will make use of the project’s outcomes, those who manage the resources demanded, and the project organization members.

-They have a wide and adjustable toolkit of methods, solving complex, interdependent actions into tasks and sub-tasks that are documented, controlled and regulated.
+They have a wide and adjustable toolkit of methods, solving complex, interdependent actions into tasks and sub-tasks that are documented, controlled, and regulated.
 They adjust their strategy to the circumstances and restrictions of every project.
 And they are constantly developing their own and their teams’ skills within lessons-learned reports at project finish.

 The management career in today’s world and business

-Project managers are observed in every kind of business — as representatives, managers, entrepreneurs and autonomous experts.
+Project managers are observed in every kind of business — as representatives, managers, entrepreneurs, and autonomous experts.
 With practice, they may become program directors (responsible for multiple similar projects) or portfolio managers (accountable for collection, prioritization, and adjustment of projects and programs with an organization’s approach).

 And they are in growing interest worldwide.
-For decades, as the velocity of economic and technological change has risen, companies have been focusing more and more of their power into projects preferably than routine services.
+For decades, as the velocity of economic and technological change has risen, companies have been focusing more and more of their power on projects preferably than routine services.